The Ivey Business School, the Schulich School of Medicine & Dentistry, and the Faculty of Science administer these combined degrees.

 2.5 additional business elective courses.

-Years 4 and 5: BMSc requirements for the Honors Specialization in Interdisciplinary Medical Sciences (IMS)
+Years 4 and 5: BMSc requirements for the Honours Specialization in Interdisciplinary Medical Sciences (IMS)

-4. Both the breadth and essay requirements of a BMSc degree must be satisfied.
-See "Graduation Requirements for Honors Bachelor degrees".
+3. The breadth requirements of a BMSc degree must be satisfied.
+The essay requirement is satisfied with modular courses.
+See "Graduation Requirements for Honours Bachelor degrees".

 Students registered in the combined degrees are expected to abide by all guidelines associated with each of the individual degrees.